akshgpt7/youtube-deno/README.md

 Now, using this object you can call [functions](https://github.com/akshgpt7/youtube-deno#available-functions) (by passing the apt parameters) which require YouTube account interactions.
 <br><br>

+*This feature is under further development to allow you to generate the access token using youtube-deno itself.*

-## Available functions
+## Calling available functions
-**For a detailed documentation of this client library, look [here](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts).**<br>
+**For the detailed API docs of this client library, look [here](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts).**<br>
 **For a better understanding of a particular function, refer the [YouTube Data API docs](https://developers.google.com/youtube/v3/docs) for that function.**<br><br>

 The following is a list of functions that you can call using one of the objects created above:<br>

-The `param` parameter for each function must be an object type, following its [schema](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts#schema_activities_insert).
+The `params` parameter for each function must be an object type, following its [schema](https://doc.deno.land/https/raw.githubusercontent.com/akshgpt7/youtube-api-deno/master/src/mod.ts#schema_activities_insert).

   - `activities_list(params: schema_activities_list)`
   - `activities_insert(params: schema_activities_insert, body: object)`